 We’ve got two opening days in Colorado, both of which are a grand occasion for celebration: 1) The first day the lifts open at each of Colorado’s 25 ski resorts, usually in late October or early November.
-2) The Colorado Rockies’ first home game at LoDo’s Coors Field, or April 7, 2014.
+2) The Colorado Rockies’ first home game at LoDo’s Coors Field, or early April 2016.

 Powder days follow snowy nights.
 That fresh snowfall means the conditions are set for skiing and boarding that feels like you’re floating down the slopes on air.
 Our deep, dry, fluffy powder is what makes us home to America’s Best Skiing® (and is also good for cushioning the occasional fall).
 More >>